back to the MAIN INDEX

 THE MIDDLE AGES

-By the time Rome was sieged by the Visigoths, in year 537, the aqueducts still working were cut by order of general Vitiges (a historical account can be read in Aqueducts, part IV).
+By the time of the Gothic War (535-553), Rome was set under siege several times.
+The longest one lasted about one year, by the Ostrogothic king Vitiges, who had the aqueducts still working cut off (a historical account can be read in Aqueducts, part IV).
 Most fountains dried up, turning into useless and bulky ruins, from which building material could be freely taken.

 (right) 12th century, below the porch of St.Mark's basilica